Serious distance runners can’t stay away from Flagstaff, lure of high altitude

 Run Flagstaff is the only store in the city that exclusively caters to runners, and as such, it has become something of a gathering place of talented runners since its opening in 2005.
 Hilton, 30, is now one of the managers at the store but is far from the only experienced distance runner working at the shop.

 Courtney Barnes and Colin Schultz are two of Run Flagstaff’s newest employees.
-Both 24 and collegiate runners at Kansas University and Liberty University, respectively, Barnes and Schultz came to Flagstaff after graduation in much the same way Hilton did.
+Both 24 and collegiate runners at the University of Kansas and Liberty University, respectively, Barnes and Schultz came to Flagstaff after graduation in much the same way Hilton did.

 “I just kind of knew I wanted to put myself in a position to make connections, to be among the (Flagstaff) running community,” Schultz said.